ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/03_ligand_behavior/scripts/README.md

 Together, these preprocessing steps generated a cleaned, centered, and structurally aligned trajectory suitable for downstream ligand binding analysis.

+## Ligand Behavior Analysis

+### 4. Ligand RMSD

+Ligand RMSD was calculated for `DOL_heavy` using the fitted trajectory (`md_fit_ligand.xtc`).
+During `gmx rms`, `JmjC_CA` was used as the least-squares fit group and `DOL_heavy` was used as the RMSD calculation group.

+This analysis was used to monitor the positional stability of the ligand heavy atoms relative to the AF JmjC reference frame over the simulation.

+### 5. Ligand–pocket COM distance

+The center-of-mass (COM) distance between `DOL_heavy` and `Pocket_JmjC_all` was calculated using `gmx distance` on the fitted trajectory (`md_fit_ligand.xtc`).

+This analysis was used to monitor the relative position of the ligand with respect to the consensus pocket over the simulation.

+### 6. Ligand–pocket hydrogen bonds

+Hydrogen bonds were calculated between `DOL_heavy` and `Pocket_JmjC_all` using `gmx hbond` on the fitted trajectory (`md_fit_ligand.xtc`).
+During the analysis, `DOL_heavy` was used as the reference selection and `Pocket_JmjC_all` was used as the target selection.

+This analysis was used to monitor hydrogen-bonding interactions between the ligand and the consensus pocket region over the simulation.

 ## Scripts

 The following shell scripts were used in this workflow: